Bloc/portfolio-kami/_portfolio/blocjams.md

 After all the functions had been put in place, the Buzz music library was added for the actual playing of audio files by using the Buzz API which contained helpful functions such as `.play()`, `.pause()`, `.stop()`, and `isPaused()`.

-After the JavaScript and jQuery portion had been completed, it was time to build the app using the AngularJS framework.
-This required configuring routing and states for the application, implementing controllers for each view in the application, a service to control song playback, a custom directive that controls song and volume sliders, and a custom time code filter.

 ## Results

 In order to test if the app was working property, a local server was set up using `npm start` in the console, and I constantly refreshed the app in the browser to make sure that what I added was working properly.
 Before using DOM scripting in JavaScript or selectors in jQuery, or using controllers, services, and views in AngularJS, I manually filled in data in the HTML to make sure that the layout looked right.